Sanin Husain: Mahdist official in western Darfur

-Following the Ethiopian campaign, Sanin's talents and loyalty as commander were gradually being recognized, and he was chosen to join the force of Abd al-Qadir Dalil that was sent to western Darfur in 1889.
+Following the Ethiopian campaign, Sanin's talent and loyalty as commander were gradually being recognized, and he was chosen to join the force of Abd al-Qadir Dalil that was sent to western Darfur in 1889.
 Abd al-Qadir Dalil was appointed governor of western Darfur with Kabkabiya as his seat, while Sanin became his assistant.
 Both served under the command of Osman Adam, the chief governor of Darfur.
 However, Mahdist rule in Darfur became extremely unstable as the government of Khalifa Abdallahi ibn Muhammad implemented unpopular policies.
 Several revolts broke out, gradually driving the Mahdists from Darfur.
 In 1890, Osman Adam was killed in battle, whereupon the sub-governors of Darfur, including Abd al-Qadir Dalil, were recalled to al-Fashir to await the arrival of a new chief governor, Emir Mahmud.
 Sanin remained behind at Kabkabiya, and was appointed official head of Kabkabiya District in 1891.

 In 1895, Emir Mahmud invaded Dar Gimr and Dar Tama, with Sanin acting as his guide and advisor.
-However, most Mahdist armies stationed in Darfur and the governors were recalled to Omdurman to assist the resistance against an Anglo-Egyptian invasion.
+However, most Mahdist armies stationed in Darfur and the governors were recalled to Omdurman to assist the resistance against the Anglo-Egyptian invasion.
 Provided with some military equipment and troops by Abd al-Qadir Dalil before his departure, Sanin was left behind and appointed acting governor of western Darfur in 1896.
 He further bolstered his arsenal by recovering guns left hidden by Osman Adam's old army which had mostly died of starvation and disease in the area close to Kabkabiya.
-Isolated from the rest of the Mahdist State, Sanin became largely autonomous and regionally very influential.
+Isolated from the rest of the Mahdist State, Sanin became largely autonomous and very influential within the region.
 He was still maintaining his base and army by the time the Mahdist State was destroyed by Anglo-Egyptian forces in 1899.